awesto/django-shop/docs/reference/catalog.rst

 	    objects = BaseProductManager()

-An important part of this product model is the category ``cms_pages = ManyToManyField(...)``.
+An important part of this product model is the field ``cms_pages = ManyToManyField(...)``.
-Mapping a relationship between the CMS pages and itself, the merchant can emulate categories by assigning a product to one ore more CMS pages.
-Products added to those CMS pages, then shall be visible in the **Catalog List View** plugin.
+Mapping a relationship between CMS pages and products, the merchant can emulate categories by assigning a product to one ore more CMS pages.
+Products added to those CMS pages, then shall be visible in the *Catalog List View* plugin.

-As we work with deferred models, we can not use the mapping table, which normally is generated automatically for Many-to-Many fields by the Django framework.
-Instead, we must reference the mapping table :class:`shop.models.defaults.mapping.ProductPage` using the ``though`` parameter, when declaring the field ``cms_pages``.
+As we work with deferred models, we can not use the mapping table, which normally is generated automatically for many-to-many fields by the Django framework.
+Instead, we must refer to the mapping table :class:`shop.models.defaults.mapping.ProductPage` explicitely, using the ``though`` parameter, when declaring the field ``cms_pages``.

 .. _reference/product-summary-serializer: